 Scholarship Granting Organization

 In keeping with the legislative intent to award scholarships across the State, the non-profit SD Partners in Education (SDPE) was incorporated with statewide Board representation.
-Because that entity does not currently have the required 501 c 3 status, Great Plains Education Foundation, Aberdeen, SD, will serve as the Scholarship Granting Organization.
-They will provide the administrative and financial infrastructure with SDPE fulfilling many of the operational requirements for them.
-Great Plains currently serves a similar function for the State with the Dakota Corps Scholarship and has been instrumental in many educational initiatives in South Dakota.
+SDPE will become the Scholarship Granting Organization (SGO) beginning on July 1, 2019.
+We thank Great Plains Education Foundation, Aberdeen, SD, serves as the Scholarship Granting Organization.
+They provide the financial infrastructure and SDPE fulfills many of the operational requirements for them.
+Great Plains Education Foundation currently serves a similar function for the State with the Dakota Corps Scholarship and has been instrumental in many educational initiatives in South Dakota.

 An insurance company wishing to participate in these premium tax credits can reserve their credit for their proposed contribution with the Scholarship Granting Organization.
-The SGO is responsible to verify with the Division of Insurance that the proposed contribution is below the current $2 million tax credit cap set by the 2016 legislature.
+The SGO is responsible to verify with the Division of Insurance that the proposed contribution is below the current $2 million tax credit cap set by the 2016 law.
 The Division will provide the SGO with conditional authorization.
 The tax credit may be claimed by the company on the annual premium tax return in an amount equal to, up to 80% of the total contributions made to the SGO in the previous taxable year. *(However, no tax credit may be claimed for the portion of the tax that is collected and set aside for workers’ compensation and coverage as provided in 10-44 -2 (4) or for the tax levied on fire insurance premiums pursuant to 10-44-9.)

 Remittance and Acknowledgement

 Communication with Schools and Parents

 SDPE has created the operations handbook and required participation forms for the schools and parents.
 School participation is voluntary; those registered will be listed on SDPE website.
 Families will be applying for the scholarships with TADS, a tuition and financial aid management company.
-TADS is a group currently used by many of our non-public schools to validate income and rank need for private scholarships.
+TADS is currently used by many of our non-public schools to validate income and rank need for private scholarships.
 They will provide much the same function for SDPE and Great Plains Education Foundation to ensure the validity of income eligibility and objectivity in awarding scholarships.

 FAQ are available on the Division of Insurance website.